IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 | `ImGuiColorEditFlags`  | `imgui_color_edit_flags` |
 | `ImGuiCol`             | `imgui_col`              |

-Note: ImGuiStyleVar is not implemented yet, will come at a later date.

 In-depth structure of enums can be found in [ImGui.NET/C\#\_Enums](https://github.com/mellinoe/ImGui.NET/tree/master/src/ImGui.NET/Generated) and in